kvj123847/S2S_Translation/MODEL/README.md

 S2S_Translation

-This repository contains a small sequence-to-sequence (S2S) translation project, originally imported from a local workspace.
+This repository contains a speech to speech (S2S) translation project